PCrnjak/Read_the_docs_test/docs/Electronics_PCB.rst

 .. meta::
    :description lang=en: info about Electronics and PCB.

 All electronics can also be bought from ebay and similar sites.
+I used cheap stepper drivers from ebay but you can buy any stepper driver that can supply enough current for the steppers.

 ..
 Tip::

    From experiance i found out that cheaper stepper drivers tend to make more noise, so if you want quiet robot arm buy more expensive drivers.
+I found ones from stepperonline good.

 PCB V1